-In accordance with its Constitution, the Foundation is governed by a Board of Directors who meet at least four times per annum.
+In accordance with its Articles of Association, the Foundation is governed by a Board of Directors.
+The Board met six times during the financial year.
 The Board has the power to appoint additional Directors.
 The Board has a minimum of five members with no maximum limit on membership.
-Board members include the President of UCC who is an exofficio member.
+Board members include the President of UCC who is an ex-officio member.